Southern California Edison shooting: Victims

 Two employees died: Henry Serrano, 56, of Walnut, and Robert Lindsay, 53, of Chino Hills, who were both supervisors and worked at the facility for at least twenty years.
 Angela Alvarez, 46, was critically wounded and Abhay Pimpale, 38, received a gun shot to his thigh.
 During the shooting rampage, Turner engaged in conversation with his co-workers.
 Turner then shot himself to death.

 Perpetrator

+The shooter worked at Edison for seven years.

 Records indicated that Turner had a civil judgement against him and was being sued.
 Riverside County Superior Court records show that an individual bearing the same name was sued by Citibank in 2008 and was awarded a default judgment against him in 2009, he was sued again by Cavalry Portfolio; a debt collection agency, in 2009.
-He was also listed as a plaintiff in a class action suit against UDC Homes that was dismissed in 2005.
+He was also listed as a plaintiff in a class-action suit against UDC Homes that was dismissed in 2005.

 Turner had also been verbally reprimanded by his boss and was told that his employment was going to be terminated.